AI Governance in Fraud Detection

 The UK's "Innovation-First" Approach: Will It Diverge?

-- UK AI White Paper (2023) prioritises pro-innovation principles but encourages sector-specific regulators (like the FCA) to enforce AI transparency and accountability.
+- The UK AI White Paper (2023) prioritises pro-innovation principles but encourages sector-specific regulators (like the FCA) to enforce AI transparency and accountability.

-- FCA & BoE AI Discussion Paper signals that AI oversight in financial services will likely mirror EU requirements.
+- The FCA & BoE AI Discussion Paper signals that AI oversight in financial services will likely mirror EU requirements.

 Selecting AI Vendors: Key Governance Questions